Hodge classes and the Jacquet-Langlands correspondence: The global exceptional isomorphism

 With respect to the bases $(\v_1 \wedge \v_2, \v_3 \wedge \v_4 )$ of $\VV_0^\sharp$ and $(\v_1 \otimes \v_3, \v_2 \otimes \v_3 , \v_1 \otimes \v_4, \v_2 \otimes \v_4)$ of $\VV^\sharp$, the matrices of these hermitian forms are given by

 respectively.
 Thus $\VV^\sharp$ is the tensor product of $\VV_1$ and $\VV_2$ as {\it hermitian} spaces.
-The action of $\j$ on $\VV^\sharp$ can be read off from the formulas in the proof of Prop. \ref{prop:volume-V-d} and is given by:
+The action of $\j$ on $\VV^\sharp$ can be read off from the formulas in the proof of Proposition \ref{prop:volume-V-d} and is given by: